 The same factors that influence how long it would take to install a layover are the ones that influence how long it would take to do a full replace.

 Pitch: Pitch is a measure of how steep your roof is.
 The steeper your roof the longer it will take to install your layover because of safety concerns.
-This would be especially the case with an older roof because the crew would be walking on damaged shingles.
+This would be especially the case with an older roof because the crew would be walking on a damaged shingle.
 A potential reason a layover wouldn’t be possible!

-Complexity: It takes more time to install a layover on a complex roof.
+Complexity: It takes more time to install a new shingle layover on a complex roof.
 Each part of the roof is known as a facet.
 The typical A-Frame roof has two facets: one on each side of your home.
 A complex roof is aesthetically very appealing, and it would be somewhat of a waste to do a layover since the second layer of shingles won’t lay flat, won’t look the same as the first layer, and will be more prone to curling, peeling, and blow offs, all of which will make your roof look less nice.

 Flashing: Anyplace that breaks up the contagious nature of roofing material is a place where you’ll find flashing– galvanized steel or aluminum that prevents water damage.
 If roof protrusions and the areas where the roof meets walls are what inspired the need for flashing, then you can only imagine how much more vulnerable to water damage your roof will be given that a layover will cause more protrusions.
 After all, you’re literally creating more protrusions and more points of contact between your roof and wall!